sxnyx/recommendation-system/README.md

 A movie recommender system is a system that seeks to predict or filter preferences according to the user's choices.
 The created Web-App using Python is a similar system, which suggests movies based on the user's liked movies.

-The model has been trained using a dataset of 5,000 movies!
+The model has been trained using a dataset of 5,000 movies.
 Find the dataset [here 🔗](https://www.kaggle.com/tmdb/tmdb-movie-metadata)

 Download the similarity model file (pkl) from [here 🔗](https://drive.google.com/file/d/1aF6TthiM_ZpVjcWAnbXg7OJAl0oAkXs1/view?usp=sharing)

-Check out the demo of the application on Youtube [here 🔗](https://youtu.be/z4QQQ2U3NxU)

-Use the application live [here 🔗](https://huggingface.co/spaces/SagarBapodara/Movie-Recommendation-App)

 ## Tech Used